 The results of this found evidence that interventions that target patients, healthcare professionals or the healthcare system are likely to be effective for improving attendance for diabetic retinopathy compared to usual care.
 We found benefits for interventions that were specifically aimed at diabetic retinopathy , as well as those which were part of a general strategy to improve diabetes care.
 This is important, since more general strategies are associated with additional benefits, such as improving blood glucose and increasing the detection of other diabetes-related complications.

 What was studied in the ?

 People with diabetes may lose vision as a result of the damaging effects of the disease on small blood vessels at the back of the eye (diabetic retinopathy).
 Screening for diabetic retinopathy to detect and treat early signs can prevent sight loss.
 However, attendance is and sight-threatening changes may not be detected in good time.

 This looked at a variety of interventions to improve diabetic retinopathy .

-What are the main results of the review?
+What are the main results of the ?

-The review authors searched for studies that had been published up to 9 May 2016.
+The Cochrane authors searched for studies that had been published up to 13 February 2017.